 41. David Wright

 Despite being on the bottom of his tribe from the very start of the game and coming across at times like a paranoid lunatic, David managed to survive several votes in the early stages of the game and then out of nowhere, take control of the game when the merge hit.
 Although he incorrectly played his idol on Jessica Lewis, it won her trust and earned him a loyal ally for the rest of the game.
 From then on, David was a transformed player and was calm and composed in winning several allies over to his side.
 He made sure that he had people like Ken and Hannah by his side that would never go against him and despite being the figurehead of the majority alliance was able to fly under the radar for several weeks.
 He also made several correct moves in eliminating players like Chris and Zeke at exactly the right moments and was so powerful in the game that others were just afraid to ever go against him.
 David nearly made it all the way to the end of the game and had he gotten there rather than ultimately ending up in 4th place, he would have certainly won, possibly by even the same 10-0-0 margin that the actual winner of his season, Adam Klein won by.
+In his second crack at the game, David proved to be a force to be reckoned with and played from the bottom all the way up to 10th place before he ran out of room to maneuver.
+His play throughout the season remained impressive, particularly at Lesu and Mana where he remained completely under the radar and shielded himself behind Wendy and Rick Devens.
+He only became a target at the merge and that was more down to his reputation rather than connections in the game.

 40. Aras Baskauskas